StackVista/stackstate-docs/suse-cloud-observability-quick-start-guide.md

 ### Setup a password

 The email from SUSE Cloud Observability contains a unique link which allows you to set your initial password on the account.
-This must be pperformed before you can login and configure the observability environment.
+This must be performed before you can login and configure the observability environment.

 ### Accessing your SUSE Observability Environment